vlandham/captain_z/out/captain_z.md

 Closer to the water, they started catching glimpses of groups of pirates heading this way and that.
 They all looked to be on a mission and not one was looking about to see Captain Z or her soon-to-be shipmates.

-Once they made it to the center, they crept down toward the far end of the piers where Wind Drinker should still be docked.
-They kept behind buildings and dry docked ships, so that no one on the piers would see them.
+Once they made it to the center of town, they crept down toward the far end of the piers where Wind Drinker was docked.
+They kept behind buildings and dry docked ships, so the pirates wouldn't see them coming.

 As they moved through the buildings, they saw glimpses of the boats docked along the piers.
-Small bands of pirates were surrounding some of the larger ships.
+Pirates were surrounding some of the larger ships.
 Captain Z couldn't tell what those pirates were up to, but she knew it couldn't be something good.

-Finally, they made it to the far end of the pier.
+Finally, they made it to the far end of the harbor.
 They were hidden behind a boat house in front of the docks.
 The sky was getting lighter.
 The captain was surprised that the pirates hadn't started their attack yet. _They must be waiting for some sort of signal,_ she thought.

 From the pier, she begin to hear a familiar sound that put her on edge.
 Muddle was cawing wildly.
-Someone unwanted must have come to the ship and awoken the bird.

-The crew ran to the corner of the building to get a look at the ship.
+The crew ran to the other side of the boat house to get closer to the ship.

-Peaking around the edge they looked down the pier toward Wind Drinker.
-Two pirates had united the boat and were pulling it away from the dock.
-It looked as if they meant to drag it out to the bay so no one could use it.
-And they probably would have finished their job by the time Captain Z made it there, if it weren't for Muddle.
+Peaking around the corner of the building, they looked down the pier toward Wind Drinker.
+Two pirates had untied the boat and were pulling it away from the dock.
+It looked as if they meant to drag it out to the bay so no one could board it.
+They would have finished their job by now if it weren't for Muddle.

 The crow was cawing and diving down at the pirates.
-With each swoop, she tried to peck at their heads.
+With each swoop, she tried to peck at their hands or heads.
 The two pirates were ducking down and waving their arms, trying to scare off their attacker.
 Captain Z jumped out from behind the boathouse, charging down the dock toward her boat.

 The first pirate stood up as the captain met her.
 Before he could react, she had smashed into him with her shoulder.
 He flew backwards and off the dock, splashing into the water.

-The other pirate stood up and started shouting, "Zephyr is here!
-Zephyr is on the dock!"
+The other pirate stood up and started shouting, "Zephyr's here!
+Zephyr's here!"
 Pirates from the other piers heard him calling and started running toward them.

 As he shouted, Muddle swooped again and beaked him hard on the top of his head.
 The pirate raised both hands to cover his head and shouted out in pain.

 Captain Z took advantage of the situation.
 She ran into the pirate as he held held his head.
-She gave him a hard shove, and he stumbled and fell back into the cold water.
+Giving him a hard shove, he stumbled and fell back into the cold water.

-She motioned for the children to join her on the boat.
-They ran up the pier and jumped aboard Wind Drinker.
-The other pirates reached the same pier as well.
+The children ran down the pier to join Captain Z on the ship.
+More pirates reached the pier.
 Their boots pounded on the wooden planks as they ran.

 The captain pushed hard to get the boat away from the dock and then jumped aboard herself.
-She was loosing the main sail as the pirates neared.
+She was loosing the main sail as the pirates reached them.

 #